Night of the Twisters: Plot

-By June 3, 1981, when the Hatches throw a party commemorating the first anniversary of the tornado in their newly rebuilt home, the family has adopted a new cat, Minerva II, to replace the one who disappeared (and presumably, died) during the tornado and Arthur's mother has given birth to a seventh child, a girl named Tempest June.
-Mrs. Smiley, meanwhile, died three months before the anniversary, while waiting for a doctor's appointment.
+On June 3, 1981, the Hatches throw a party commemorating the first anniversary of the tornado in their newly rebuilt home.
+They have adopted a new cat, Minerva II, to replace the one who disappeared during the tornado and Arthur's mother has given birth to a seventh child, Tempest June.
+Mrs. Smiley died three months before, while waiting for a doctor's appointment.

 Background

 Ivy Ruckman – a native of Hastings, Nebraska (26 mi south of Grand Island) – based the book on the experiences of her first cousin, Florence Rozendal, following the Grand Island tornado outbreak, the common nickname from which serves as the book's title.
 The home on Bismark Road in Grand Island that was inhabited by Rozendal, her husband, Harley, and their three children – sons Mark and Ryan, and daughter Cindy – was destroyed by an F4 tornado that caused severe damage throughout the southern portion of the city during the early evening of June 3.
 (The Rozendahls later rebuilt a new home in the same location where the original once stood.)
 Ruckman learned of the tornado's impact on Grand Island during a radio news report that ran hours after the storm, and subsequently made multiple failed attempts to contact her cousin by phone, eventually discovering that Florence and her family had survived several days later, when – while visiting her cousin's mother in Hastings – a police officer notified them that she had made it through the storm; Ruckman talked to Rozendahl ten days after the tornado struck.
 In October 1981, Ruckman attempted to get Rozendahl to write an account of her experiences during the tornado for a piece in Reader's Digest, which paid $1,000 for first-person reports of major events.